russwinch/hash_emails/README.md

 2. email
 3. segmentation

-Usage: python3 hash.py <source> <output> <algorithm>[optional]
+Usage: python3 hash.py source output algorithm[optional]

 If the output file exists it is cleared before the input file is processed.
 If anonymise is set (default) the first two columns are removed during processing.

+Tested on MacOS and Windows10.

-SHA256 is the default but all algorithms available to hashlib are supported:
+SHA256 is the default but all algorithms available to hashlib are supported (platform and system dependent):
 * DSA
 * DSA-SHA
 * MD4